benkoo/UserKBDeployment/README.md

 ### Backing up the entire Wiki to initialData.zip

 Whenever user feel like backing up the entire data set, including content in the MariaDB database, as well as all the MediaFile in the images directory under mediawiki/, just type the following instruction.
+The zip-compressed file will be named with the the following format: XLPDATA%month%day%year.zip.

 ```
-./backup.sh
+./wikibackup.sh
 ```

 ## Exception Handling